ICF 1.5.20.26

 Locking and unlocking an account

-To lock or unlock a user’s account, send a PUT request, and set the value of the user’s __LOCK_OUT__ attribute to true.
+To lock or unlock a user’s account, send a PUT request, and set the value of the user’s __LOCK_OUT__ attribute to true or false.

 The following example locks user KVAUGHAN’s account: